gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to get a list of languages supported in the application
+Use this API to get a list of languages supported in the application.

 *Success Response:*